-The extraordinary loose money policies of ultra-low interest rates and quantitative easing over the last 15 years have been the background for increased asset prices and more borrowing while under-pricing risk.
-Over time, people have come to see this as the "new normal" and, with the dangerous phrase that "this time it is different", increased their borrowing - and now their vulnerability.
+Interest rates around the world are returning to more normal levels after the long period of ultra-low and, in some countries, negative interest rates The extraordinary loose money policies of ultra-low interest rates and that followed the Financial Crisis.
+This can be illustrated by comparing the quantitative easing over the last 15 years have been the background for increased asset prices and more borrowing while under-pricing risk.
+Over rates for 10 year government bonds at the start of the year with those in mid-October: time, people have come to see this as the "new normal" and, with the dangerous phrase that "this time it is different", increased their borrowing • Germany - increased from -0.2% to 2.3% - and now their vulnerability.